android/nowinandroid/docs/ArchitectureLearningJourney.md

 **Example: Displaying followed topics and authors**

-The `FollowingViewModel` exposes `uiState` as a `StateFlow<FollowingUiState>`.
+The `InterestsViewModel` exposes `uiState` as a `StateFlow<InterestsUiState>`.
 This hot flow is created by combining four data streams: